sparkbox/sparkeats/.github/ISSUE_TEMPLATE/ask-a-question.md

 ---
 name: Ask a question
-about: Ask a question about Sparkeats
+about: Ask a question about Sparkeats.
 labels: 'issue: question, needs triage'
 ---